Online Bandit Learning with Offline Preference Data for Improved RLHF: Introducing the Preference-Warmed Posterior Sampling Algorithm

-\begin{enumerate}[leftmargin=*] \item \textbf{Constructing an informed prior.} Using the offline dataset $\Dcal_0$, construct an informed prior $\nu_1$, where $\nu_0$ is the uninformed prior and the second step follows from equation \eqref{eq:rater_preference_dist} and that $\Anzero$ and $\Anone$ are assumed independent.
+where $\nu_0$ is the uninformed prior and the second step follows from Equation \eqref{eq:rater_preference_dist} and the fact that in the context of RLHF, outputs (actions) are conditionally independent given the prompt.
 It is worth emphasizing here that the actions in the offline dataset carry information about the environment through the term $P(\bar{A}_n^{(\cdot)} \given \theta)$, which incorporates information about the expert's policy, and thus improves the informativeness of the prior distribution.

 \item \textbf{Online decision making.} At time $t$, get sample $\hat{\theta}_{t} \sim \nu_{t}$, take action $A_t = \argmax_{a \in A} \langle a, \hat{\theta}_t \rangle$, observe reward $R_t$, and update the dataset as $\Dcal_{t} = \Dcal_{t-1} \cup \{(A_t, R_t)\}$.